kevintruong/til/Systems-Programming-Bugs-in-Industry.md

 # Be Careful!

 Below are all famous bugs that have brought down systems.
-If you want to experiment with any of the starter code that they give, take caution as you could lose important files or even usability of your system
+If you want to experiment with any of the starter code that they give, take caution as you could lose important files or even usability of your system.

+You may not be able to understand much of this at the beginning of the course.
+As we go through, more and more of these bugs will become clear.
+Systems programming doesn't have to be in C only!

 ## Basic Memory/C Bugs
 [Vulnerabilities in IOHIDeous, Mac OS X](https://siguza.github.io/IOHIDeous/)